-In 2011, financial aid totaling $3.4 billion helped Minnesota students and families pay for postsecondary education.
-The money was provided by the state and federal governments, colleges, and private sources.
-Minnesota students received $1.5 billion in grants and scholarships, $1.7 billion in loans and $46 million in work-study earnings.
+Financial aid totaling $3.3 billion helps Minnesota students and families pay for postsecondary education, money that is provided by the state and federal governments, colleges, and private sources.
+Minnesota students receive $1.5 billion in grants and scholarships, $1.6 billion in loans and $48 million in work-study earnings.

-Minnesota devotes most of its state-funded financial aid to students from low- and moderate-income families.
-In Fiscal Year 2011, Minnesota students received $120 million in state need-based aid:
+Minnesota devotes most of its state-funded financial aid to students from low- and moderate-income families via several grants and scholarships:

-- $120 million in Minnesota State Grants were made to approximately 89,000 Minnesota residents attending Minnesota post secondary institutions as undergraduates.
+- Minnesota State Grants, awarded to eligible Minnesota residents attending Minnesota postsecondary institutions as undergraduates

-- $74,000 went to the survivors of safety officers killed in the line of duty.
+- Public Safety Officer's Survivor Grants, awarded to eligible survivors of safety officers killed in the line of duty